Discover human capital management, the role of a human capital manager, and the steps for entering this field.

 In addition to learning the technical skills of human capital management, you’ll also need solid workplace skills.
 As you take courses and gain experience, be sure to hone your ability to collaborate with others, lead teams, mentor new hires, solve problems, and develop rapport with coworkers.

-Having these skills can enable you to perform key HCM functions with success, including:
+Having these and other in-demand HCM skills can enable you to perform key HCM functions with success, including:

 Hiring the right talent